Travels With Steve

 Pikes Peak Cog Railway is the highest cog railway in the United States

 Also, there is a toll road operated by the nearby city of Colorado Springs.
-The 19 mile road is well maintained but subject to closure based on road/weather conditions.
-One might think the easiest way to summit, is simply to pay the toll and drive.
+The 19-mile road is well maintained but subject to closure based on road/weather conditions.
+One might think the easiest way to the summit is simply to pay the toll and drive.
 In 2018, three days after we came down the mountain, my brother and his wife tried the drive.
 They never made it.
 Around 10,000 feet, my sister-in-law got nauseous and dizzy.
 They were in a van full of relatives that paid the non-refundable $50 toll only to see a little bit of scenery before turning around.
-She may have been fine taking the three day hiking approach.
+She may have been fine taking the three-day hiking approach.
 We’ll probably never know.

 Side note: The library has a number of books on backcountry hiking.
-Hiking and Backpacking by Wilderness Education Association; editors, Marni Goldenberg, Bruce Martin and, Backpacker and Hiker’s Handbook by William Kemsley, Jr. are just two examples.
+Hiking and Backpacking by Wilderness Education Association with editors Marni Goldenberg and Bruce Martin and Backpacker and Hiker’s Handbook by William Kemsley, Jr. are just two examples.
 Also, Hiking Kansas City by William Eddy and Richard Ballentine is a useful guide where one can practice their skills and test gear on local trails.